SAP-samples/btp-setup-automator/docs/BASIC_SETUP.md

 ![select running container in VS Code](./pics/quick-guide-step01.png)

 > You may see a message in VS Code informing you about the installation of some VS Code mechanisms into the container (to support the attachment to the remote container) and may have to wait a minute or two for this to complete.

+## What's next?

+You have now successfully setup your environment and are good to go and start with executing a sample setup of an SAP BTP account.
+Now let us get an overview what we can do [here](OVERVIEW.md).